The Total Solar Eclipse Cairns November 14th 2012

 Few people who witness a total eclipse of the Sun, fail to be deeply moved by the experience.
 Afterwards, they search for superlatives.
 Phrases such as, "the most spectacular thing I've ever seen" or "mother natures great show," flow from the lips of "eclipse chasers."

 A total eclipse will be visible from Cairns beginning just after sunrise on 14th November 2012.
-Why not combine the experience of this great spectacle of nature with a visit to a hot spot for some of Australia's iconic attractions?
+Why not combine the experience of this great spectacle of nature with a visit to a hotspot for some of Australia's iconic attractions?

 A total solar eclipse occurs when the Moon passes between the Sun and the Earth.
-Total solar eclipses can only occur at some New Moon's but they don't occur every New Moon because the Moon's orbit is inclined 6o to the Earth's orbital plane.
+Total solar eclipses can only occur at some New Moon's but they don't occur every New Moon because the Moon's orbit is inclined 6o to the Earth's obital plane.
 Eclipses only occur when the Moon passes through the Earth's orbital plane at New Moon otherwise the shadow misses the Earth(as illustrated in the diagram below).

 Eclipses on the Australian Continent